IgniteUI/igniteui-docfx/en/components/slider.md

 <div class="divider"></div>

 #### Labels mode
-We've seen only numbers so far.
-There is one more way, we can present our information through the slider, and it's by an array of primitive values.
+We've seen only numbers in the thumbs so far, although there is another approach that you could use in order to present information - by using an array of primitive values.
 >[!NOTE]
 > Your array of primitive values should contains at least two values, otherwise `labelsView` won't be enabled.